cakephp/docs/en/contributing/backwards-compatibility.rst

 ..
 [1] Your code *may* be broken by minor releases.
 Check the migration guide
        for details.
 ..
-[2] You can change a class/method names as long as the old name remains available.
+[2] You can change a class/method name as long as the old name remains available.
        This is generally avoided unless renaming has significant benefit.
 ..
 [3] Avoid whenever possible.
 Any removals need to be documented in
        the migration guide.